Learn how to download any file using the command line from the internet or FTP servers to your Linux server. Get files in your server in seconds!

 # curl -O ftp://rpmfind.net/linux/fedora/linux/development/rawhide/Everything/x86_64/os/Packages/s/systemd-233-2.fc27.x86_64.rpm % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed 100 3104k 100 3104k 0 0 361k 0 0:00:08 0:00:08 --:--:-- 618k

 It will download file and progress will be shown on terminal in real time.

-elinks is text beased browser which supports colors, rendering, tabbed menus etc. Mostly its preloaded with Installations but if not you can install it using yum or apt-get.
-Let try to download website using elinks http://kerneltlaks.com :
+elinks is a text-based browser that supports colors, rendering, tabbed menus, etc. Mostly it’s preloaded with Installations but if not you can install it using

 Above example shows elinks renders website in text mode (kind of) on terminal!

-If you try to download image (or any type of) file it will show you below GUI screen (within terminal) with options to choose from what to do next.
-If you choose save then it will download file and keep it.
+If you try to download image (or any type of) file it will show you below the GUI screen (within the terminal) with options to choose from what to do next.
+If you choose to save then it will download a file and keep it.

-Last tool of this article to download internet based files is w3m. w3m is text based www (world wide web) client.
-Installation steps remain same yum/apt-get install w3m
+The last tool of this article to download internet-based files is w3m. w3m is a text-based www (world wide web) client.
+Installation steps remain same

-If you right click on terminal window (normally we dont!!) it does show you menu you can use to perform various actions.
+If you right-click on the terminal window (normally we don’t!!) it does show you a menu you can use to perform various actions.

 You can navigate through this menu using keyboard arrow keys or even using mouse clicks.
 You can even use short cut keys defined for each menu item in brackets beside them.

-All user interactive commands/options are shown in lower left corner of the terminal and choices can be submitted there only.
+All user interactive commands/options are shown in the lower-left corner of the terminal and choices can be submitted there only.

-In all if you are looking for a simple tool, less eye rolling on screen, fast way to get file on server then wget is the choice you should make IMHO!
-Let me know which command line tool you use for downloading internet files in comments.
+wget is the choice you should make IMHO!
+Let me know which command-line tool you use for downloading internet files in comments.